utsanjan/Google-Meet-Attender-Bot/README.md

 ```

-## Why we use heroku ?
+## Why we use Heroku ?

 Heroku provides free server hosting and 500hrs monthly usage which will be more than enough for us.
-If you havent created account on heroku create one.
+If you havent created account on Heroku create one.

 ## Tips
 ```sh